openstack-archive/kloudbuster/doc/source/gallery.rst

 measured RPS (HTTP requests per second) and the corresponding aggregated download throughput (the sum of all downloads for all clients).

-The latency distribution is shows in the chart, where each line corresponds to one load level (or iteration in the progression).
+Each line in the chart represents the latency distribution for one load level (or iteration in the progression).
 Lines can be individually shown/hidden by clicking on the corresponding legend item.

 For example, the largest scale involves 20,000 simultaneous users sending an